-- Undertake engagement workshops with key system partners.
+Undertake engagement workshops with key system partners.
 The aim of this work is to map what is already taking place, consider what we could do differently and think about a more formalised strategic form that could overset this, leading to better performance and outcomes across the system.
-This will help to set our level of ambition for the strategic collaborative and create a delivery structure for getting there (e.g. an overarching steering group with a number of strands underneath this which feed in, such as MH Placements and substance misuse). - Investment of health inequalities funding in grassroots organisations to support those with mental health issues - To be determined based on outcome of 2024/25 discussion with partners.
+This will help to set our level of ambition for the strategic collaborative and create a delivery structure for getting there (e.g. an overarching steering group with a number of strands underneath this which feed in, such as MH Placements and substance misuse).